 On this page, I’m going to do my best to answer the question “Why do frogs croak after it rains?”.
 There are several reasons you can hear frogs and toads croaking after a heavy rainfall and it usually has something to do with mating.

-Mating isn’t the only reason, though.
-If you care to stick around, I’ll go into greater detail on more of the reasons frogs and toads croak after it rains.
-By the way, frogs croak during the rain and sometimes before it rains too.
+Mating isn’t the only reason for the croaking.
+If you care to stick around, I’ll go into greater detail about why frogs and toads croak after it rains.
+By the way, frogs also croak during the rain and sometimes before it rains.

 It’s Mating Season…

 More than likely, you’ll hear frogs croaking during and after a springtime rain because this is their mating season.
 What you’re actually hearing are male frogs; they’re doing their best to sound cool in hopes of attracting a female frog to mate with.

 Frogs have a strange breeding cycle, one that is triggered by raising temperatures, more water, and more food.

 It’s fairly interesting, actually.
 You see, some frog keepers replicate these conditions in order to get their pet frogs to breed in captivity.
 Sometimes it’s the only way to get them to reproduce.

 This is how it works.
 Over the winter months, frogs are exposed to cooler temperatures, less food, or usually less rain.
 What triggers the breeding season is the rise in temperature, increased rainfall, and the abundance of food.

 As spring time rolls around, the temperature rises and things become more active.
 Rain is “the icing on the cake”, so to speak; it creates new bodies of water by forming puddles and filling dried-up creeks and small ponds.
 New bodies of water serve as a great place for female frogs to lay their eggs.

 Frogs croak after it rains because the time is just right for them to mate and lay eggs in fresh bodies of water.
 You’re most likely to hear the frogs croaking after it rains during the spring and summer months.